Avalanche5/Blackjack/readme.md

 ### Code Structure

-- `Card.java`: Represents a single card with a suit, rank, and value.
+- `main.Card.java`: Represents a single card with a suit, rank, and value.
-- `Deck.java`: Represents a deck of cards, providing methods to shuffle and deal cards.
+- `main.Deck.java`: Represents a deck of cards, providing methods to shuffle and deal cards.
-- `Hand.java`: Represents a player's hand, including methods to add cards and calculate the hand's total value.
+- `main.Hand.java`: Represents a player's hand, including methods to add cards and calculate the hand's total value.
 - `Blackjack.java`: Manages the game flow, including dealing cards, handling user input, and determining the winner.